 Summary and outcome

 The Fifth Section of the European Court of Human Rights found the application to be manifestly ill-founded under Article 35(3)(a) of the European Convention on Human Rights, thereby declaring it inadmissible as per Article 35(4).
 The applicant, a bishop at the material time, was temporarily in Germany for the consecration of a Swedish pastor as a deacon.
 He gave an interview to a Swedish television program during which he alleged that the Nazis did not have gas chambers nor did they murder six million Jews.
 Der Spiegel published an article quoting the applicant's statements.
-The German courts found him guilty of incitement to hatred on the grounds of his statements and was sentenced to a 90 days fine of 20 EUR each.
+The German courts found him guilty of incitement to hatred on the grounds of his statements and was subject to a 90 days fine of 20 EUR each.
 In reaching its decision, the European Court of Human Rights referred to Germany's 'historical role and experience,' [para.27] the 'very lenient' penalty imposed [para.27] and the fact that the 'applicant's denial and downplaying of the genocide perpetrated against Jews had disparaged the dignity of the Jewish victims and had been capable of severely disturbing the public peace in Germany.' [para.26].

 Facts